hetznercloud/csi-driver/docs/docker-swarm/README.md

 # Docker Swarm Hetzner Cloud CSI plugin

+⚠️ Docker Swarm is not officially supported.

+ Only [Kubernetes Hetzner Cloud csi-driver](./docs/kubernetes/README.md) is officially supported.

+---

 Currently in Beta.
-Please consult the Docker Swarm documentation for cluster volumes (=CSI) support at https://github.com/moby/moby/blob/master/docs/cluster_volumes.md
+Please consult the Docker Swarm documentation for cluster volumes (=CSI) support at <https://github.com/moby/moby/blob/master/docs/cluster_volumes.md>

-The community is tracking the state of support for CSI in Docker Swarm over at https://github.com/olljanat/csi-plugins-for-docker-swarm
+The community is tracking the state of support for CSI in Docker Swarm over at <https://github.com/olljanat/csi-plugins-for-docker-swarm>

 ## How to install the plugin